OctopusDeploy/blog/blog/2017-05/remote-promotions-rfc.md

 ---
-title: "Zones RFC"
+title: "Remote Release Promotions RFC"
-description: We are designing a new feature to allow promoting Releases between Octopus Servers (e.g. for security or geographic reasons).
+description: We are designing a new feature to allow promoting Releases between different Octopus Servers (Spaces).
+You may want to do this for for security, geographic, or other reasons.
 This is a request-for-comments.
 author: michael.richardson@octopus.com
 visibility: private
 tags: